duarteocarmo/duarteocarmo.com/content/posts/28-How-to-build-newsletter-python-fastapi.md

     highlight_index = NumberAttribute(range_key=True, null=False)
 ```

-Great you hava a web service, you are storing some data on the Cloud.
+Great you have a web service, you are storing some data on the Cloud.
 How do we deploy this?

 ## Deployment: Elastic Beanstalk, thank you for existing

 FastAPI [recommends](https://fastapi.tiangolo.com/deployment/docker/) Docker to deploy your applications.
 To do so, all I needed to do was to create a [Dockerfile](https://github.com/duarteocarmo/kindle-highlights-newsletter/blob/master/Dockerfile) and a [`docker-compose.yml` file](https://github.com/duarteocarmo/kindle-highlights-newsletter/blob/master/docker-compose.yml).
-Also, by using this image, you supposedly get [automatic performance scalling](https://github.com/tiangolo/uvicorn-gunicorn-fastapi-docker) which sounded pretty appealing (for when someone decided to DDoS my website)
+Also, by using this image, you supposedly get [automatic performance scaling](https://github.com/tiangolo/uvicorn-gunicorn-fastapi-docker) which sounded pretty appealing (for when someone decided to DDoS my website)

 For me, by far the easiest way to deploy a docker-based application nowadays is [AWS Elastic Beanstalk](https://aws.amazon.com/elasticbeanstalk/).
 In short, AWS takes a .zip file with your application, together with a `docker-compose.yml` file, and automatically runs it in EC2 instances.
 Additionally, you can integrate this process into your workflow with [GitHub actions](https://github.com/features/actions) - but we'll get deeper into that in a second.